Vipe-tools/UmlagerungsTool-Archive/README.md

 # UmlagerungsTool

-A Python-based internal tool developed to simplify inventory relocation management and article administration.
+A Python-based warehouse and inventory management tool developed to support article administration, relocation workflows, barcode generation, and Excel-based processes.

-This project was created to solve real-world workflow problems in a German e-commerce and warehouse environment and evolved through multiple major versions during active use.
+The project was created to solve practical workflow challenges in a German warehouse and e-commerce environment.
+It evolved through multiple major versions and is actively used as an internal productivity tool.

 ## Features

 ### Umlagerungs-Menü

 * Management of relocation templates
-* Barcode generation
+* Barcode generation and printing
 * Excel integration
+* Template processing
+* Relocation document creation
 * Print support
-* Template selection and processing

 ### Artikelverwaltung